 6. Creating Variations

 Step 1: From the 'Overall' Register, Click ‘+ Add Variation’ to open the Add Variation form.

-Note: You can also add Variations from the 'Variation' Register.
+Note: You can also add Variations from the 'Variations' Register.

-Step 2: Select a Contract that you are wanting to Vary.
+Step 2: Select the Contract that the Variation is applicable to.
 The Contract's schedule and information will pre-populate in the Add Variation form.

 Step 3: Enter the Variation Title and Variation Status at a minimum.

-- ‘PENDING’ and 'FORECAST' status variations will appear on the ‘Overall’ page under the column ‘Forecast & Uncommitted’,
+- ‘PENDING’ and 'FORECAST' status will appear on the ‘Overall’ Register under the ‘Forecast & Uncommitted’ column.

 Step 4: Enter a Variation Amount.
 Where a Variation is linked with a Contract’s milestone directly, it can be entered against that milestone’s row.
 Otherwise, Variations that are not attributable to a milestone are entered against ‘Other Commitments’.

 Step 5: Click ‘Add Variation’ at the bottom right hand-side of the form to complete the input.